National Bureau of Economic Research

-The National Bureau of Economic Research (NBER) is an American private nonprofit research organization "committed to undertaking and disseminating unbiased economic research among public policymakers, business professionals, and the academic community".
-The NBER is known for providing start and end dates for recessions in the United States.
+The National Bureau of Economic Research (NBER) is an American private nonprofit research organization "committed to undertaking and disseminating unbiased economic research among public policymakers, business professionals, and the academic community."
+The NBER is known for proposing start and end dates for recessions in the United States.

-Many chairpersons of the Council of Economic Advisers were previously NBER Research Associates, including the former NBER president and Harvard Professor, Martin Feldstein.
-The NBER's president and CEO is James M. Poterba of MIT.
+Many chairpersons of the Council of Economic Advisers were previously NBER research associates, including the former NBER president and Harvard professor Martin Feldstein.
+The NBER's current president and CEO is James M. Poterba of MIT.